abhinavt20/RecruitingPortfolio/projects/README.md

 - Developed unit tests to validate the list's functionality and memory management.
 - Optionally designed a REST API to interact with the office hours queue using HTTP methods like GET, POST, and DELETE.

+## 6) EECS 280 Project 5: Machine Learning

+### Description:
+This project focuses on building a machine learning classifier that can automatically identify the subject of EECS 280 Piazza posts using natural language processing (NLP) and a "bag of words" model.
+The project reinforces key concepts such as Binary Search Trees (BST), Templates, Comparators, and Recursive Algorithms.
+You will also work with dynamic memory management and Map data structures while implementing a Multi-Variate Bernoulli Naive Bayes Classifier.

+### Technologies Used:
+- **C++ (Templates):** Used for creating a Binary Search Tree and Map ADTs, which serve as the core data structures.
+- **Unit Testing Framework:** To verify the correctness of BST and Map implementations.
+- **csvstream.hpp:** A CSV parsing library used for reading training and testing data.
+- **Supervised Machine Learning:** Implementation of a probabilistic model for classification using labeled Piazza posts.

+### Key Contributions:
+- Developed a recursive Binary Search Tree supporting efficient data storage and retrieval.
+- Implemented a custom Map ADT using a BST, handling key-value pairs.
+- Built a Naive Bayes Classifier to categorize Piazza posts into topics based on word frequency.
+- Developed unit tests for Binary Search Tree and Map to ensure correct functionality.
+- Implemented command-line interface for training and testing the classifier with CSV data.